- Austrian Alps

 Ski shops dominate, but there are plenty of designer boutiques, jewellery stores, and souvenir shops in Kitzbühel too.
 Prices are steep but discounts are sometimes offered to those carrying guest cards from Kitzbühel hotels.
 Visitors can also enquire at their hotels about shopping excursions into Italy.

 Kitzbühel has a wide choice of restaurants both on the ski slopes and in the holiday resort, and the quality is generally excellent.
 Of all the mountain restaurants, the Neuwirt in the Schwarzer Adler hotel is among the most popular.
 The Chizzo also provides fine dining in one of the oldest buildings in Kitzbühel while Ruetzenhof is a favourite amongst the locals.
 For those on a budget, the Centro Café Bar Restaurant is located in the town centre.

 Kitzbühel is a very lively holiday resort with plenty of bars and nightclubs to suit all pockets and preferences.
 For many Brits, the evening begins early at the The Londoner - the famous après-ski bar renowned for its lethal cocktails.
-Take 5 and Royal are nightclubs in the town square that stay open until dawn.
-Visitors wishing to try their luck on the tables will find the Casino Kitzbühel at the Hotel Goldener Grief.
+Take 5 is a nightclub in the town square that stays open until dawn.
+Visitors wishing to try their luck on the tables will find the Casino Kitzbühel at the Hotel Goldener Greif.
 New Year is a great time for a skiing trip to Kitzbühel with one of the best fireworks displays in the Alps.
 Nightlife in Kitzbühel goes on very late, often not getting busy until nearly 2am.

 Even non-skiers can find plenty to do on holiday in Kitzbühel, including ballooning, curling, hang-gliding, skating, hiking, snowmobiling or even just playing billiards.
 In Kitzbühel there is gambling at the casino, art galleries to browse, concerts to attend, a cinema for movie-watching and an alpine zoo.
 Highlights of the winter holiday season are the Christmas Market and New Year's Eve party.